The health benefits of dates are numerous. It has a low glycemic index, has anti-aging, anti-inflammatory, and anti-cancer properties.

 They offer promising therapeutic potential against Alzheimer’s disease.
 Date fruit consumption for up to 12 months resulted in a decreased level of inflammatory cytokines.
 [Ref]

 Health benefits of Dates in pregnancy and labor:

-- Studies have suggested that dates might help inducing natural labor during pregnancy.
-Many researches have demonstrated that date fruit can be used as a factor to promote normal delivery and minimize the incidence of cesarean sections in order to avoid the serious difficulties that come with them.
+Studies have suggested that dates might help induce natural labor during pregnancy.
+Many types of research have demonstrated that date fruit can be used as a factor to promote normal delivery and minimize the incidence of cesarean sections in order to avoid the serious difficulties that come with them.

 Health benefits of Dates: Anti-cancer Properties:

-- Another study on animal models demonstrated that glucans fount in date fruits exhibit anti-cancer activity in a dose-dependent manner.
+Another study on animal models demonstrated that glucans found in date fruits exhibit anti-cancer activity in a dose-dependent manner.
 A dosage of 1mg/kg has shown tumor-suppressing action.
 [Ref]

 Anti-microbial activity of dates: